Dollar near one-month low to yen as inflation test looms - Up News Info

 Article content

-While the dollar has been trending lower against the yen, “if U.S. CPI comes in hot then this poses a risk to USDJPY shorts,” he wrote.
+Global inflation readings are under close scrutiny for evidence of whether rising price pressures are accelerating or showing signs of waning.

-Wednesday’s inflation readings from the world’s two biggest economies will be the next major indicator of whether rising price pressures are accelerating globally.
+China’s October factory gate prices rose at the fastest pace since 1995, beating forecasts and further squeezing profit margins for producers grappling with soaring coal prices and other commodity costs.

-Data on Tuesday showed U.S. producer prices increased solidly in October, indicating that high inflation could persist for a while amid tight supply chains related to the pandemic.
+Data on Tuesday showed U.S. producer prices increased solidly in October, indicating that high inflation could persist amid tight supply chains related to the pandemic.

-U.S. Treasury real yields fell sharply on Tuesday as traders hedging against the possibility of rising prices scooped up Treasury Inflation Protected Securities (TIPS).
+U.S. Treasury real yields fell sharply as traders hedging against the possibility of rising prices scooped up Treasury Inflation Protected Securities (TIPS).

-Analysts said the growing demand signaled inflation concern is taking hold among a broader swath of investors and the public.
+Analysts said the growing demand signaled inflation concerns are taking hold among a broader swath of investors and the public.

 Advertisement